MontiCore/cd4analysis/README.md

  -card,--showCardinality              show cardinalities [true] when used.
 The default value is "false".
  -comment,--showComments              show comments [true] when used.
 The default value is "false".
  -mod,--showModifier                  show modifier [true] when used.
 The default value is "false".
- -nodesep,--nodeSeparator <nodesep>   set the node separator [number].
+    --nodeSeparator <nodesep>   set the node separator [number].
 The default value is "-1".
     --orthogonal                      show lines only orthogonal [true] when used.
 The default value is "false".
- -ranksep,--rankSeparator <ranksep>   set the rank separator [number].
+    --rankSeparator <ranksep>   set the rank separator [number].
 The default value is "-1".
- -roles,--showRoles                   show roles [true] when used.
+    --showRoles                   show roles [true] when used.
 The default value is "false".
- -short,--shortenWords                shorten displayed words [true] when used.
+    --shortenWords                shorten displayed words [true] when used.
 The default value is "false".
     --svg                             print as plantUML svg
 ```